XDTX75694/Active-Directory-Home-Lab-/03-Blocking-Social-Media-Using-Group-Policy.md

 ---
 ## **<ins>Section Objective:</ins>**

 This section covers blocking access to social media sites (`Facebook`, `Instagram`, and `YouTube`) across the domain using Group Policy.
-Instead of configuring each computer manually, I created a custom `hosts file` that blocks these sites, shared it from the Domain Controller, and used a GPO File Preference to push it automatically to HR and IT Organizational Units.
+Group Policy is an `Active Directory` feature that lets administrators enforce settings on computers and users from a central location rather than configuring each machine by hand.

 ---